 Ben Gomes-Casseres is an expert on business combinations, in particular alliance strategy and management.
 He has researched this topic for 30 years, taught it to MBAs and executives, and consults with major companies in the United States and abroad.
 Ben was a finalist for the strategy award of Thinkers50.
 His book Remix Strategy won silver prize for best book in economics from Axiom.

-A Professor of International Business at Brandeis University (Waltham, Mass.), Ben directs the MBA Program and the Asper Center for Global Entrepreneurship.
+Ben is the Peter A. Petri Professor of Business and Society at Brandeis University (Waltham, Mass.), where he directs the MBA Program and the Asper Center for Global Entrepreneurship.
 He teaches courses in business strategy, M&A and alliances, and management of technology and innovation.
 Previously, he was a professor at the Harvard Business School (1985-1995), where he taught courses in strategy and international business.
 Prior to that, he worked as a project economist at the International Finance Corporation, part of the World Bank Group (1978-1981).

 Ben’s newest book is Remix Strategy: The Three Laws of Business Combinations (Harvard Business Review Press, 2015).
 This book helps managers create new value by leveraging resources outside their firms, using alliances, acquisitions, and other forms of collaboration.
 His earlier book Mastering Alliance Strategy: A Comprehensive Guide to Design, Management, and Organization (with Bamford and Robinson; Jossey-Bass, 2003) gave practical advice on alliance management.
 The Alliance Revolution: The New Shape of Business Rivalry (Harvard University Press, 1996) pioneered the analysis of multi-firm “constellations.”
 His articles have appeared in Harvard Business Review, Financial Times, Strategy & Business, Sloan Management Review, Journal of International Business Studies, Journal of Economic Behavior and Organization, Journal of Financial Economics, and elsewhere.
 His work has been cited in The New York Times, The Wall Street Journal, The Washington Post, San Francisco Chronicle, Forbes, CFO Europe, Pharmaceutical Executive, Boston Business Journal, and Associated Press.
 He has written numerous cases for the Harvard Business School.